HeavenzFire/EntangledMultimodalSystem-3/README.md

 ### Need to Merge and Finish Pull Requests

 It is important to regularly merge and finish pull requests to keep the repository up-to-date and maintain a smooth workflow.
 Please ensure that all pending pull requests are reviewed and merged in a timely manner.

+### Automated Merging of Pull Requests

+To streamline the process, we have implemented automated merging of pull requests.
+If all tests pass and the pull request meets the required criteria, it will be automatically merged.
+This helps in maintaining an up-to-date repository and reduces manual intervention.